 In addition, if left unresolved, mental health issues or emotional turmoil could become exacerbated and can cause many problems in a young person’s life, including:

 The most reputable wilderness therapy programs partner with accredited educational certification programs to ensure that credits are provided and that they will transfer successfully when your teen goes back to school.
-When your child can work through his or her mental health issues while earning, at least some academic credits is the ideal situation
+Earning at least some academic credits while also working through mental health issues may be the ideal situation for your child.

 How Wilderness Therapy Addresses Low Motivation and Academic Underachievement